Best Medical Alert Systems for Seniors With Dementia

 Should seniors with memory loss use medical alert systems?

 Most seniors with memory loss could greatly benefit from a medical alert system.
-In fact, seniors with cognitive impairment, including dementia, are more likely than those without to suffer a fall.4 A medical alert system is a great way for loved ones, caregivers, and emergency responders to act swiftly if and when a fall occurs.
+Seniors with cognitive impairment, including dementia, are more likely than those without it to suffer a fall.4 A medical alert system is a great way for loved ones, caregivers, and emergency responders to act swiftly if and when a fall occurs.

 -